ChuChuIgbokwe/DeepReinforcementLearningNanodegree/p3_collab-compet/Report.md

 **The README describes the the project environment details (i.e., the state and action spaces, and when the environment is considered solved).**

-* Number of agents: 2
+* number of agents: 2
-* Size of each action: 2
+* state: 2
 * action_spaces: 24 for each agent.
 48 in total
-* Solved condition: average score of +0.5 over 100 consecutive episodes
+* solved condition: average score of +0.5 over 100 consecutive episodes

 ### Getting Started
 **The README has instructions for installing dependencies or downloading needed files.**
  * This project requires the [Tennis](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
- linux unity environment to be installed in the p3_collab-compet folder
+ linux unity environment
+* Download it and move it to the deep_reinforcement_learning/p3_collab-compet folder
+* Extract the file in that location

 ### Instructions
 **The README describes how to run the code in the repository, to train the agent.**